“My boss is always on my case to keep the molds clean. They’re a pain! Does it really matter?”

 - WD-40 works well as a general, daily-use product.
 It cleans and protects the molds from rust.

 - Purple Power cleaner/degreaser is tough on built-up asphalt cement.
 In the event of mild to severe asphalt cement build-up, soak the mold in a bucket of Purple Power overnight.
 The residue will soften and wipe away with amazing results.
+After cleaning a mold with Purple Power, apply a coat of WD40 to keep the mold from rusting.

 - Use hand razor-blade paint scrapers to remove a thin layer of build-up.
 Angle the scraper and rock it back and forth in the mold.
 Use caution to not scratch the bore of the mold.